gametheorytoken/gametheorygames/README.md

 ## Inspiration

 This website and these contracts were inspired by <a href="https://twitter.com/soundmoneycoin/">SoundMoneyCoin</a> and the intellectual spirit of the Ethereum Community.

+## Suggestions

+All suggestions are welcome.
+Submit any items of concern to gametheorycoin@protonmail.com.